MayaFlux/MayaFlux-website/content/personas/_index.md

 </p>

 <p>
-A musician can drive particle physics.
+A musician can drive particle system.
 A visual artist can generate rhythm.
 A game developer can treat sound as sculptural material.
 Not because they "learned programming," but because they imagined something that required it, and the substrate let them build it.